cdl-geneseo/geneseo-dictionary/T/Trans-asterisk.md

 # Trans*

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Trans*

 Created by  Sage Kearney on May 05, 2023

 (adj.)
 Umbrella term for representing those of the trans community. &quot;I wasn't born as a girl, I'm trans&quot;.
 (Kearney, s-z, 2023).